Bayomsss/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3. change file ownership
 4. this scripts creates an empty file called hello
 5. this scripts gives execute permission to the file owner
+6. gives the owner and the group execute access and others read only